dyhes/zulip/docs/contributing/asking-great-questions.md

 efficient use of time for everyone involved.
 Asking the right question, to the right person, in the right way, at the right time, is a skill which requires a lifetime of fine-tuning.
-This page offers some guidelines and resources that the [Zulip community](https://zulip.com/development-community/) has found helpful in this pursuit.
+This page offers some guidelines and resources that the [Aloha community](https://zulip.com/development-community/) has found helpful in this pursuit.

 ## Where to ask your question